neu-se/CS4910-7580-Spring-2023/calendar.md

             # readings: [Miller90Empirical]
             required:
                 - "[An Empirical Study of the Reliability of UNIX Utilities](https://doi.org/10.1145/96267.96279).
 Miller, Fredriksen and So.
 CACM 1990"
+                - "[How SQLite is Tested](https://www.sqlite.org/testing.html).
+If you are interested in how SQLite is made, optionally check out: SQLite [amalgamation](https://www.sqlite.org/amalgamation.html), [license](https://github.com/sqlite/sqlite/blob/master/LICENSE.md)"
         Thu:
             date: 2023/02/16
             name: Project Proposal Brainstorming